 The Peer Mentor Program pairs moms, as well as dads, in need of support with a trained volunteer who has also experienced and fully recovered from a Perinatal Mental Health Disorder (PMHDs).
 Establishing a one-to-one connection with someone who has journeyed through a PMHD offers invaluable insight, encouragement, and hope.

 Through weekly communication over the course of six-months our Peers and Mentors build a strong relationship that removes isolation, provides education, and breaks down stigma.
 Peers and Mentors are thoughtfully matched.
 Perinatal experiences, family context and other individual nuances are all considered to create a safe peer-to-peer environment that fosters trust, support, and connection.

-PSI Online Support Group Facilitator
+Online Support Group Facilitator

 Postpartum Support International considers volunteer support group facilitators on an ongoing basis and based on need.
 We encourage people with the following qualifications and experiences to apply: